Content on this page was generated by AI and has not been manually reviewed.

 Can Browsec log my data?

 Any VPN service may collect certain data as described in its privacy policy.
 Browsec’s policy outlines what is collected and how it’s used.
 If privacy is a key concern, read the policy carefully and compare it with other providers to determine which aligns with your needs.
+Express vpn for edge: ultimate guide to setup, compatibility, speeds, and privacy with Microsoft Edge

 What should I do if Browsec isn’t working on Chrome?

 First, check for extension updates and Chrome updates.
 Disable and re-enable the extension, or reinstall it.
 If a specific site isn’t loading, try a different server or pause Browsec on that site to see if it resolves the issue.
-Ubiquiti edge router site to site vpn

 Does Browsec have a Chrome extension for iOS or Android?